timhugele/Module_1_Movie_Project/README_Tim.md

 ### Merging

-We then merged our data.
+We then merged our data using the title of the movie as the index as that was the only thing in common with both dataframes.

 ### Analyzing the Data